-All applicants for the Independent Research Awards, The Cortney Barnett Research Award, and The Szymczak Family Research Award must submit an LOI through our online application portal. https://www.grantrequest.com/SID_6123?SA=SNA&FID=35009.
+All applicants for the Independent Research Awards must submit an LOI through our online application portal: https://proposalcentral.com/GrantOpportunities.asp?GMID=273

 LOIs should be single-spaced and formatted in 11-point font with 1-inch margins.
 All applicants will first submit an LOI to be reviewed by the Research Leadership Committee, which consists of experienced investigators and lay members, and selected members of our Medical Advisory Counsel.

 Applicants will be notified via email as to whether or not they are invited to submit a full application.
-For those invited to submit a full application, the due date will be in the notification email, but is anticipated to be in late August 2022.
+For those invited to submit a full application, the due date will be September 7, 2023.

 The LOI itself is limited to two (2) pages maximum.
 Areas of research in congenital heart disease include clinical, translational, population, behavioral, bioengineering, biotechnology, or public health.